brianlockerbie/book-search-engine/README.md

 <p align="center">Module #21 - MERN Challenge</p>

 ## Description
 This project is a web application that will allow users to search books within the API.
 This application demonstrates that you can add a book or delete a book and search a book.
+AS well as update a book.
+All CRUD operations.

 ## Usage